Institutional Policy: PP-03

 4.3.2

-Individuals who have obtained advanced, express, written permission of the WVSOM President to possess the item(s) prohibited by this policy; or
+Individuals who have obtained advanced, express, written permission from the WVSOM President to possess the item(s) prohibited by this policy; or

 4.3.3